8 Quirky Bike Rides across the U.S.

 Pedalpalooza

-It seems appropriate that this massive, two-week celebration of bicycles should take place in Portland, Oregon, the center of quirky bike culture’s universe.
+IT SEEMS APPROPRIATE that this massive, two-week celebration of bicycles should take place in Portland, Oregon, the center of quirky bike culture’s universe.
 Pedalpalooza has 215 events for adults as well as families.
 Bizarre events include the Jesus Cycle Procession, a bike self-defense class, and the Pretty Panty Ride.

 Zoobomb